 Although I make homemade bread often, I very rarely make white bread of any kind.
 I don’t see the point.
-If you’re going to take the time to make homemade bread, an easy, yet still somewhat time consuming event, why not make healthier wheat bread?
+If you’re going to take the time to make homemade bread, a somewhat time consuming event, why not make healthier wheat bread?
 Also, honestly, I think white bread tastes kind of blah and so does my son (we were both raised on whole wheat).

-Since it’s the weekend, you probably have some spare time, which makes it a good time to try this easy as pie homemade french bread.
+Pick a day when you have some spare time to try this easy as pie homemade french bread recipe.

 Ingredients for one loaf of organic french bread